mars13/nf_rna_pipeline/Readme.md

     nextflow run main.nf -c params.config
     ```

+    Additional nextflow run options can be provided.
+See [nextflow docs](https://www.nextflow.io/docs/latest/cli.html#run) for more information.
 ## Output

 The pipeline generates output files including quality reports, trimmed reads, alignment results and assembled transcripts.
 The output directory is specified by the parameter `outdir` and has the following structure: